 Linked issue: Windows 11 Remote Desktop “An authentication error has occurred”

-Starting and stopping a remote desktop session
+How to begin and end a remote desktop session

 The logoff